Supersymmetric hybrid inflation with non-minimal coupling to gravity: The model's predictions

-$n_{tk}$ is appeared to has oscillatory nature from negative to positive value with increasing value of $\phi$ (see the right panel of this figure).
-Comparison with the top right panel of the Fig.\ref{fig3} it is clear that the at $\phi_{rmax}$, $n_{tk}$ reaches to its zero value.
+$n_{tk}$ is appeared to has oscillatory nature from negative to positive value with increasing value of $\phi$ (see the right plot of the Fig.\ref{fig7}).
+But the oscillation is asymmetric, as it is seen that the amplitude of the oscillatory curve on negative side is very large in comparison to its positive counterpart.
+Thus on average, each curve will give negative value of $n_{tk}$ for a particular value of $\xi$.
+Comparison with the top right plot of the Fig.\ref{fig5} it is clear that at $\phi_{rmax}$, $n_{tk}$ reaches to its zero value.
 This is because, the $n_{tk}$ represents the second harmonics of the tensor power spectrum, whereas $r$ represents its principal harmonics. $n_{tk}$ attains its minimum negative value at a particular value of $\phi$ during its initial stage of evolution in the inflation phase.
-Almost at this stage, the values of $n_{tk}$ for $\xi<0.0046$ and $\xi<0.0051$ lie within the upper bounds of BICEP2/Keck's and Planck's data respectively.
-But near to this stage only, the values of $n_{tk}$ for $\xi>0.0057$ lie above the lower limit of BICEP2's data.
-Whereas the $n_{tk}$ values for $\xi<0.0085$ lie below the upper limit of BICEP2's data are significantly away from minimum negative stage of $\phi$ (but slightly towards positive side).
-The values of $\phi$ corresponding to all these experimental limits of $r$ are same as mentioned earlier.
+Almost at or near to this stage, the values of $n_{tk}$ for $\xi<0.0164$ and $\xi<0.0184$ lie within the upper bounds of BICEP2/Keck's and Planck's data respectively.
+The values of $\phi$ corresponding to both these experimental limits of $r$ are same as mentioned earlier.